Ireland’s AI revolution: Minister Pat Breen hosts Digital 9 EU conference

 “Today’s meeting is all about our commitment, first of all, to the digital economy,” said Minister Breen, “It’s an opportunity for me as Minister to showcase what Ireland has to offer, particularly some of these innovative indigenous companies that are based here in Ireland.”

-“It’s high visibility to have a meeting like this here … and it’s a fantastic day for us.”
+He added: “It’s high visibility to have a meeting like this here […] and it’s a fantastic day for us.”

 Minister Breen was quick to stress that the widespread anxieties about the potential for AI and automation to unseat people from their jobs is something the representatives at the conference have seriously considered.